 Links regarding exposure to dust

-Department of Commerce, WorkSafe Division, Guide to using dust masks in construction work, WA Department of Commerce website, https://www.commerce.wa.gov.au/sites/default/files/atoms/files/guide_to_using_dust_mask.pdf (Accessed November 2015)
+Department of Commerce, WorkSafe Division, (2014, May 21) Guide to using dust masks in construction work, Retrieved from the Department of Mines, Industry, Regulation and Safety website: https://www.commerce.wa.gov.au/publications/guide-using-dust-masks-const...

 Department of Commerce, WorkSafe Division.
-2013.
-Hazardous or combustible dusts, fumes and fibres, WA Department of Commerce website, http://www.commerce.wa.gov.au/sites/default/files/atoms/files/dust_fume_fibre.pdf
+(2014, May 21) Hazardous or combustible dusts, fumes and fibres, Retrieved from the Department of Mines, Industry, Regulation and Safety website: https://www.commerce.wa.gov.au/publications/hazardous-or-combustible-dus...

 Links regarding health and safety representatives

-NT: ‘Health and Safety Representatives’, Worksafe NT website, http://www.worksafe.nt.gov.au/SafetyAndPreventions/HealthAndSafetyRepres...
-(Accessed January 2016)
+NT: ‘Health and Safety Representatives’, Retrieved (22 February 2023) from the Worksafe NT website: http://www.worksafe.nt.gov.au/SafetyAndPreventions/HealthAndSafetyRepres...

-Qld: ‘Health and safety representatives and health and safety committees’, WorkCover Queensland website, https://www.worksafe.qld.gov.au/injury-prevention-safety/managing-risks/health-and-safety-representatives-and-health-and-safety-committees (October 2015)
+Qld: ‘Health and safety representatives and health and safety committees’, Retrieved (22 February 2023) from the WorkCover Queensland website, https://www.worksafe.qld.gov.au/safety-and-prevention/creating-safe-work...

-Vic: ‘Elected Health And Safety Representatives’, WorkSafe Victoria website, https://www.worksafe.vic.gov.au/pages/safety-and-prevention/elected-health-and-safety-representatives (Accessed November 2015)
+Vic: ‘Election of Health And Safety Representatives’, Retrieved (22 February 2023) from the WorkSafe Victoria website, https://www.worksafe.vic.gov.au/election-health-and-safety-representatives

 Links regarding management of renovations on school sites

-‘Air quality and school renovation’, Vermont (USA) Department of Health website, http://www.healthvermont.gov/environment/school (Accessed November 2015)
+Vermont (USA) Department of Health. (nd) ‘Air quality and school renovation’, Retrieved (22 February 2023) from the Vermont (USA) Department of Health website, https://www.healthvermont.gov/environment/school